General Public Policy and Administrative Questions

 Q. How many courses should I take each semester?

 A. It depends on how fast you want to complete the program.
-If you are a full-time student you probably want to take four courses per term.
-If you are part-time, you should not take more than two courses per term.
+If you are a full-time student, you should take four courses per term.
+If you are a part-time student, you should take two courses per term.

 Q. How many required course are there and how many electives do I have to take?